SecDevOps-jmcdonough/AzureMicroSeg/README.md

         * MASTER_IP_ADDRESS - this value is set to the 10th IP in the subnet for Master Nodes
         * ADMIN_USER_NAME

+    > Many of the commands in this lab require the specification of a RESOURCE_GROUP_NAME
+    > To make it easy to copy and paste the commands, set an environment variable to the RESOURCE_GROUP_NAME of the FortiGate and K8s deployment
+    >
+    > For example, for a deployment Resource Group named 'k8s-microseg' create an environment variable like this.
+    >
+    > $env:RESOURCE_GROUP_NAME='k8s-microseg'
+    >

     ```bash
+    cd ..
-    ./aks-engine deploy --dns-prefix k8smicroseg --resource-group RESOURCE_GROUP_NAME --location eastus --api-model ./AzureMicroSeg/Terraform/aks-calico-azure.json --auto-suffix
+    ./aks-engine deploy --dns-prefix k8smicroseg --resource-group $env:RESOURCE_GROUP_NAME --location eastus --api-model ./AzureMicroSeg/Terraform/aks-calico-azure.json --auto-suffix
     ```

 1. Verify that the deployment is successful by listing the K8S nodes.
-To access the cluster, transfer the kubeconfig file that was generated during the previous step, to the kubeconfig directory.
+To access the cluster, copy the kubeconfig file that was generated during the previous step, to the ~/.kube directory.

     ```bash
-    mkdir ~/.kube
+    mkdir -pv ~/.kube
     cp  _output/k8smicroseg-RANDOM_ID/kubeconfig/kubeconfig.eastus.json ~/.kube/config
     kubectl get nodes -o wide
     ```

     ![clone](images/k8s-nodes.jpg)

-    At the end of this step you should have the following setup
+    At the end of this step the environment should be similar to below

     ![Globalenvironment2](images/environment_chapter2.jpg)

-1. Configure The [FortiGate K8S Connector](https://docs.fortinet.com/document/fortigate-private-cloud/7.0.0/kubernetes-administration-guide/718577) and verify that it's UP
+1. Configure The [FortiGate K8S Connector](https://docs.fortinet.com/document/fortigate-private-cloud/7.0.0/kubernetes-administration-guide/718577) and verify that it is UP

+* Run the following commands to enable the FortiGate Kubernetes Connector

   * Create a ServiceAccount for the FortiGate

     `kubectl create serviceaccount fgt-svcaccount`

   * Create a clusterrole

       `kubectl apply -f ./AzureMicroSeg/K8S/fgt-k8s-connector.yaml`

   * Create a clusterrolebinding

       `kubectl create clusterrolebinding fgt-connector --clusterrole=fgt-connector --serviceaccount=default:fgt-svcaccount`

   * Extract the ServiceAccount secret token and configure the FortiGate

       `kubectl get secrets -o jsonpath="{.items[?(@.metadata.annotations['kubernetes\.io/service-account\.name']=='fgt-svcaccount')].data.token}"| base64 --decode`

     ![K8s-connector](images/k8s-connector.jpg)